phistep/wuki-chess/README.md

 # wuki
 _a toy chess engine_

+## How to Run
+A commandline application is supplied to continue a game from a supplied match file.
+The file contains moves in [Algebraic Notation](https://en.wikipedia.org/wiki/Algebraic_notation_(chess)), a pair of moves per line

+	e4 e5
+	Nf3 Nc6
+	Bb5 a6

+The file is supplied as a commandline argument.

+	$ bin/wuki match.txt

+For information about other arguments, ask `bin/wuki --help`.

+## Use the Library
+For now you gotta read the source.
+The commandline application is in `wuki/__init_.py:main()`.
+The main game logic in `wuki/game.py`.

 ## TODO
 - general
 	- use exceptions to handle capturing, promotion, castling, check, checkmate?